ThanasisKostopoulos/Online-Shop/README.md

-An indicative online shop with login system and shopping cart, written in PHP, HTML/CSS and MySql using XAMPP!
+An indicative online shop with login system and shopping cart, written in PHP, HTML/CSS, MySql and JavaScript using XAMPP!

 For running correctly:
 1. Import TechEshop/eshop.sql in phpmyadmin,